WHO Verbal Autopsy Reference Group

 The purpose of this package is to assist countries with scale up and rollout planning for the application of verbal autopsy (VA) as a function of a national Civil Registration and Vital Statistics (CRVS) system.
 Users will include those tasked with designing and managing the national CRVS VA system, supported by a governing body such as a National Mortality Committee of the National CRVS Committee.

 In addition to discussing strategies and principles, this guidance package proposes approaches to conventional cluster sampling methods and provides the statistical rationale, logic, mathematical formulations, and a worked example, for: i) calculating the required number of clusters needed in a VA cluster sample design; and ii) drawing the needed clusters from a national sampling frame.
-For more information contact email@example.com and firstname.lastname@example.org.
+Download the tool here.
+For more information contact firstname.lastname@example.org and email@example.com.

 Use of Verbal Autopsy Data